Where to Discuss?

 Calculating Slope

-The Math Behind
+The Math Behind It

 For two points, the slope become y2-y1, and x2-x1.

-The variable names is commonly named as:
+The variable names above is named as:

 • m: slope, and